akiilhan/ex280-1/ex280_v410_model exam/answers/Q8/README.md

 oc get all
 ```
 ## Conclusion
-deploy the rocky application in the bullwinkle project and make it reachable at http://rocky.apps.domainXX.example.com, we need to ensure that all the required resources are present in the project, remove any taints from the nodes (if needed), delete any existing default route for the rocky service, and expose the service at the specified hostname.
+you can manually scale the minion application in the gru project to a total of 5 replicas using the oc scale command.